-In recent times, the uses of virtual reality have exploded as technology has advanced.
-In many different ways it is impacting the lives of those who use it.
+In recent times, the uses of virtual reality (VR) have exploded as technology has advanced.
+In many different ways, VR is impacting the lives of those who use it.
 With ongoing research and development (R&D) in virtual reality taking place, VR start-ups are hot property.
-Established tech companies are dedicating considerable R&D resource to it too.
+Established tech companies are dedicating considerable R&D resources to it too.

 It is such a cutting-edge field, that many virtual reality projects have strong potential to qualify for R&D tax credits.
 This valuable government tax incentive helps tech companies to recuperate the costs spent on R&D, due to the overall benefit that such technological advances bring to society.

-At ForrestBrown, we help companies claim R&D tax credits.
-This funding allows them to reinvest further into the technology, accelerating development and helping with cash flow.
+At ForrestBrown, we help companies claim R&D tax credits, allowing them to reinvest further into the technology, accelerate development and help with cash flow.
 A number of costs count as qualifying expenditure for R&D tax credits including staff costs, materials, software and utilities.

 The kind of virtual reality projects that could qualify for R&D tax credits include:

 - VR accessories

 VR in 2022